Skip to Content

 Introduction

-Inspired by the thrill of catching your first fish, the Junior Angler program encourages kids to enjoy the vast recreational opportunities of our national parks.
-Today, nearly 200 parks allow recreational fishing, presenting a great opportunity for the National Park Service to educate and engage the next generation of fishing enthusiasts while connecting to communities through meaningful activities and immersive experiences for the whole family.
+Today, nearly 200 parks allow recreational fishing, presenting a great opportunity for the National Park Service to inspire, educate, and engage the next generation of park stewards through collaborative community-centered programs.

 Canoes lined up on a beach